-As particularly apparent from the $\mu_{\mathrm{Q}}$ plot in fig. \ref{fig:muB_muQ}, for lepton asymmetries as large as studied in this work, there is also a relatively large gap between the results for the QGP and the QCD phase and as well between the HRG and the QCD phase.
+As particularly apparent from the $\mu_{Q}$ plot in fig. \ref{fig:muB_muQ}, for lepton asymmetries as large as studied in this work, there is also a relatively large gap between the results for the QGP and the QCD phase and as well between the HRG and the QCD phase.
 We believe that possible reasons for this could be related to the lack of continuum extrapolation and the restricted temperature range of lattice susceptibilities.
 Another impact could be given by missing finite density effects in the perturbative QCD calculations applied in this work \cite{Laine:2015kra}.
-Furthermore, as stated in sec. \ref{sec:Lattice}, there exists no strict criterion in order to estimate for how large lepton flavour asymmetries the use of the Taylor expansion \eqref{eq:pressureQCD} is still justified.
+Furthermore, as stated in sec. \ref{sec:Lattice}, there is no strict criterion for estimating the maximal lepton flavour asymmetries for which the use of the Taylor expansion \eqref{eq:pressureQCD} is still justified.
 This also means that there is no guarantee that the criterion applied in this work, eq. \eqref{eq:convergence_criterion}, is indeed sufficiently conservative.

 Note that for the scenario of $l_{\mu}=0, l_e=-l_{\tau}$ the corresponding curves in fig. \ref{fig:muB_muQ} would look extremely similar to the here presented case.
-The scenario of $l_{\tau}=0, l_e=-l_{\mu}$ in contrast is restricted to much smaller values of $\mu_B$ and $\mu_Q$.
+The scenario of $l_{\tau}=0, l_e=-l_{\mu}$, in contrast, is restricted to much smaller values of $\mu_B$ and $\mu_Q$.